All Episodes

 Why do we really think we're going to get any votes by speaking out to them in Spanish?

-Really what we're going to do.
+Really, what we're going to do.

 I mean, do the Hispanics really not know who Rubio is?

-Well, the answer to that is the Hispanics that vote Obama, vote Democrat, think Rubio is something that he's not.
+Well, the answer to that is the Hispanics that vote Obama vote Democrat think Rubio is something that he's not.

-Whatever their equivalent Uncle Tom is.
+Think he's a sellout, whatever their equivalent Uncle Tom is.

 So he's going to reach out and do the response in Spanish.